How do you get and keep students engaged in an online course? This is a critically important question.

 - Post some open-ended questions, reflection activities, or ask students to share an example from their own experiences that is relevant to the topic at hand.
 Get students thinking and engaging in a format that lets them do it at their own speed.

 - Allow students to view and respond to each other’s posts.
 Let them post new topics, too – they do this all the time on their social media feeds.
 Make your online course the go to spot to ask for help from not only you but others in the class.
 You can always moderate the discussion, but getting students interacting with one another makes for a far more invested student.

 - Include Group Activities

-- Just because students are physically separated, it doesn’t mean that collaborative group sessions can’t happen!
+- Just because students are physically separated doesn’t mean that collaborative group sessions can’t happen!
 Students will be far more engaged when they are involved in small group meetings for brainstorming, sharing, or projects.

 - Include group discussion times during class meetings where you can actively monitor the participation or ask for volunteers to coordinate study groups before a test and require everyone to join at least one meeting.
 They can email you a screenshot to prove their participation.

 - Did you know that you can easily create break out groups during class meetings with some of the video conferencing programs out there?
 For example, Zoom is a free tool that allows you to have a virtual class “room” and then allow students to join individual breakout rooms.
 This youtube video gives a quick introduction to the breakout room feature (note, it must be turned on in Admin settings of Zoom before it can be used).

 - Don’t forget that Hawkes’ companion sites offer chapter projects like this statistics activity to aid in getting your class involved and engaged as a group!

 Keeping students engaged through social connection in a digital environment is one of the bigger hurdles that we see in online courses.
 It is also one of the best places to invest your time to ensure a successful online experience!